Scientific Name

 Origin

 Orbea decaisneana is native to Senegal, Mali, Morocco, Burkina Faso, and Sudan.
-It grows in desert margins in dry grasslands among stones on slopes of granite and limestone outcrops at elevations from sea level up to 6,560 feet (2,000 m).
+It grows on desert margins and in dry grasslands, among stones on the slopes of granite and limestone outcrops, at elevations from sea level up to 6,560 feet (2,000 m).

 Several species are fairly easy to grow.
 Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete water withdrawal during the winter months.
-A minimum winter temperature of 50 °F (10 °C) is acceptable, providing plants are kept dry.
+A minimum winter temperature of 50°F (10°C) is acceptable, provided plants are kept dry.
 A heated growing bench or incubator may help delicate plants get through the colder months.
-However, many species live under shrubs in their habitat and prefer light shade rather than full sun.
+However, many species live under shrubs and prefer light shade rather than full sun.

-Keeping Stapelias and their roots free of pests such as mealybugs is the key to success, as fungal attack often occurs due to damage to stems by an insect.
+Keeping Stapelias and their roots free of pests such as mealybugs is key to success, as fungal attack often results from insect-caused stem damage.

 Learn more at How to Grow and Care for Stapelia.